nicholasadam/Urban-analysis-using-Location-based-data-/README.md

 2. spatio-temporal data mining of location-based service (Foursquare, Twitter, Google)
 3. generate application-oriented result
 4. give a good data visualization work

+Updates 2018.07:
+The research efforts will focus on applying deep learning (CNN first) to predict the travel demand patterns and incoperate more datasets.